 Any weapon confiscated from a student shall be reported to the student's parents or guardians.
 Confiscation of weapons will be reported to the appropriate law enforcement agencies.
 Appropriate disciplinary and/or legal action shall be pursued by the administration.
 This disciplinary action shall include short-term expulsion by the school administration and administration recommendation for expulsion or long-term suspension from the Tiospaye Topa School by the Board of Education.
-Students will be afforded appropriate due process.
+Students will be afforded appropriate due process as set forth in Sections 11.03 through 11.05.